Skip to main content

 4. Click Save

-All endpoints using this key will automatically use the new credentials without requiring any configuration changes.
+All endpoints using this connection will automatically use the new credentials without requiring any configuration changes.

 1. The system warns you if any endpoints currently depend on it